ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 #### 4.2.2.3 Mic

-The Mic sources can combine both wireless and wired input, with outputs directed simultaneously to AUDIO OUT and SPEAKER interface.
+The Mic sources can combine both wireless and wired input, with outputs directed simultaneously to the AUDIO OUT and SPEAKER interface.

 Please note that the audio from the microphone (Mic-in) can be independently controlled through a dedicated control module.
 Users can control the volume or mute the microphone's audio using the dedicated Mic control module.